atedja/thinschema/README.md

 This project is a library project.
 You can include it in your main application project.
 Please refer to the official Android documentation on how to do so.

-Additionally, you can create a JAR file by executing:
+Additionally, you can also create a JAR file by executing:

 ```
 ant debug  // or ant release